-Schlaining Castle, near the town of Oberwart, is located at a former strategically important point, at the intersection of several trade routes of Steinamanger (HU), Graz, Wiener Neustadt and Ödenburg.
-The name "Schlaining", which referred to the castle at that time, is first mentioned in 1271 as "castrum Zloynuk".
-In 1271, the castle was owned by the Counts of Güssing.
-In the 15th century Andreas Baumkircher acquired the fortress.
-His name can be found today in many legends of the region - the so-called "Baumkircher feud" (1469-1471) against Emperor Frederick III finally led to Baumkirchers execution in Graz.
-In the mid of the 16th century, the castle came into the stately possession of the Batthyány family.
+Schlaining Castle, near the town of Oberwart, is located at a formerly strategically important point at the intersection of several trade routes connecting Steinamanger (HU), Graz, Wiener Neustadt and Ödenburg.
+Schlaining Castle was first mentioned in 1271 as "castrum Zloynuk".
+At that time it was owned by the Counts of Güssing.
+In the 15th century, Andreas Baumkircher acquired the fortress.
+Many legends surround his name in the region still today, especially in connection with the so-called "Baumkircher feud" (1469-1471) against Emperor Frederick III, which finally led to Baumkircher's execution in Graz.
+In the mid 16th century, the castle came into the possession of the Batthyány family.

-Since 1980, the castle belongs to the province of Burgenland, is furnished as a museum and also offers several seminar and conference rooms.
-In 1983, the center of the "Austrian Study Center for Peace and Conflict Resolution (ASPR)" was established in Burg Schlaining.
-The ASPR sees itself as a place of respectful encounter and learning together.
+Since 1980, the castle has belonged to the Federal State of Burgenland and is run as a museum.
+It also offers several seminar and conference rooms.
+In 1983, the "Austrian Study Center for Peace and Conflict Resolution (ASPR)" was established in Burg Schlaining.
+The ASPR sees itself as a place of respectful encounter where people can learn together.